 The active nature of the work appeals to the energetic trainee.
 “I’ve learned so much from being here,” notes Zowie, “and you learn new things all the time.”
 She proudly points out that she can recognize a transom window and identify different window styles by numbers of lights thanks to Program Manager Sara Johnson’s tutelage.

 Now a whiz with tools, Zowie’s first task was removing painted-over door hinges, which was “a pain in the tushie.”
-She ran a circular saw for the first time when she refurbished an antique drafting table under Work Preserve Warehousing & Traditional Skills Trainer Peter Walz’s supervision.
+She used a saw for the first time when she refurbished an antique drafting table under Work Preserve Warehousing & Traditional Skills Trainer Peter Walz’s supervision.
 Zowie was on the pick-up run when Peter spied the diamond in the rough.
 Zowie helped choose a piece of cherry wood to replace the damaged top, cut the piece, and refinished it.
 “It was cool to see a piece go from run down to a finished piece,” Zowie said.
 And the drafting table sold after only 20 minutes on the sales floor.
 Zowie also built a seat for a bench that sits in the garden behind the store.

 With enhanced confidence and skills—and a great recommendation—gained from her Significant Elements training, Zowie landed a job as cashier at Agway in September.
 Zowie credits the Work Preserve training program for helping her land the job, including the vital customer service experience she gained.
 Agway is one of Work Preserve’s committed community employment partners, offering interviews to qualified participants who have completed Work Preserve training.